 A light blue colored the horizon.
-Not even one small white spot could be found across the sky.
-A soft and gentle breeze blew the summer heat out of your skin.
+Not even one small white spot could be found across the sky that day, hundreds of years ago.
+A soft and gentle breeze blew the summer heat away from the skin.
 The waves were shallow and barely made any sound when they touched the shores of Bayville, Long Island.
 It felt just like another day in paradise.
 But for Levi, that day on the beach wouldn’t be like any other.

 “How are you feeling, brother?
-Are you nervous?” asked Marcel.
+Are you nervous?”
+Marcel asked.

 “Can’t you see I am freaking out?”

 “Well, if you decide to go ahead with this, you might never be able to get out of it.
 Are you sure you want to do this?” asked Marcel with a straight face.